 Please note that this schedule is meant to provide an ideal course of future action and is therefore likely to change before the end of the semester.
-New course schedules will be issued if and when those changes occur.
+Revised course schedules will be announced at the beginning of class if and when those changes occur.